Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Blind source separation methods

 In conclusion, under different problem settings and assumptions, given observations of variables $X$, we can use BSS methods to recover the mixing matrix $\mathbf{W}$ up to permutation and/or scalability indeterminacies, which have no impact in recovering the true generating model.
 We call these models separable, as mentioned in Section \ref{sec:model_assumptions}.

 {\bf Connection to LiNGAM.} According to the above analysis and the comparison between DS-SCM and P-SCM in Section \ref{sec:comparison}, both LiNGAM and lvLiNGAM models are included in our linear P-SCM.
 Specifically, our model reduces to LiNGAM when each observed variable is directly influenced by a single source, and the sources are jointly independent non-Gaussian random variables with non-zero variances.
 Here, separability holds by using ICA.
 Similarly, lvLiNGAM corresponds to the case when the sources are non-Gaussian, and each of the source mixtures $\tilde{s}_i$ has at least one distinct source.
-Note that, in lvLiNGAM, the number of source variables is larger than the number of observed variables since the latent confounders are associated with additional distinct sources.
-This results in an overcomplete basis for the mixing matrix, and hence separability holds using overcomplete ICA.
-Further, a sufficient condition for unique identifiability in lvLiNGAM is that the mixing matrix $\bW$ in \eqref{eq:system_model_4} is irreducible in the sense that its columns are pairwise linearly independent.
-This is in fact a sufficient condition for overcomplete ICA to return a unique solution up to scaling and permutation of the columns \citep{eriksson2004identifiability}.
+As we previously mentioned, for lvLiNGAM, separability hold using overcomplete ICA.
 In this work, we impose a more general assumption on the {\it{separability}} of the source variables from observations.
-This framework includes ICA and overcomplete ICA as special cases, but is not restricted to both methods.
+This framework includes ICA and overcomplete ICA as special cases, but is not restricted to these two methods.